The Georgetown Heckler

 The Georgetown Heckler is an undergraduate humor magazine founded in 2003 at Georgetown University in Washington, D.C. by Justin Droms.
 The satirical and comedic publication is not affiliated with the university.

+Timeline

 In August 2007, the Heckler published a version of the school's New Student Guide intended to lampoon the New Student Organization.
 The Heckler later changed the design of their version, which carried many of the elements from the real version, after pressure from university administration.

-In the Spring of 2014 the newspaper underwent a revival during the Georgetown University Student Association election season.
+In the spring of 2014, the newspaper underwent a revival during the Georgetown University Student Association election season.
 The Heckler's editor-in-chief Joe Luther and managing editor Connor Rohan entered the Georgetown University Student Association executive race in spring 2015.
 The pair won the election and assumed office in March 2015.